wzychla/OldMusicBox.EIH.Client/README.md

 ### EIH (Węzeł Krajowy) SSO

 Węzeł Krajowy SSO is based on SAML2 ARTIFACT binding.
-The implementation follows the eIDAS (Electronic Identification and Trust Services Regulation) regulation when it comes to cryptography:
+The implementation follows the eIDAS (Electronic Identification and Trust Services Regulation) cryptographic regulation:

 * requests and responses are signed using the ECDSA private keys (Elliptic Curve Digital Signature Algorithm)
 * the elliptic curve used in private keys is the
 NIST Curve P-256
-* the assertion returned from the ArtifactResolve call is signed using:
+* the assertion returned from the **ArtifactResolve** call is encrypted using:
-   * AES256-GCM – data signing
    * AES-256-KW – key signing
+   * AES-256-GCM – data signing
    * the key is protected with the ECDH-ES Key Agreement protocol

 ### EIH (Węzeł Krajowy) in .NET

-Węzeł Krajowy in .NET is difficult because
+Węzeł Krajowy in .NET/C# is difficult because

 * the base class library doesn't contain the SAML2 client
 * the base class library doesn't support the ECDSA in **SignedXml**